-Pelosi Wants President Trump's Family to Stage an Intervention 'for the Good of the Country'
+President Trump Calls Nancy Pelosi 'Crazy' After She Urged His Family to Stage an Intervention

 “Sometimes when we’re talking to him he agrees,” she said, only to change his mind.
 “He says he’s in charge and he may be.”

+During questions, Pelosi also joked with a reporter about the 25th Amendment.
+“That’s a good idea.
+I am going to take it up with my caucus.
+Not that they haven’t been thinking about it.”

-She has been running out a string of Trump insults since the meeting on Wednesday.
+She has been insulting Trump since the meeting on Wednesday.

 “For some reason, maybe it was lack of confidence on his part … he took a pass, and it just makes me wonder why he did that,” she told reporters back on Capitol Hill.
 “In any event I pray for the president of the United States.”